Joel-glitch-alt/Joel_Project_Mobility_Technologies/README.md

 6. **Display Results:**
    - Display the results returned by the C++ DLL on the console screen.

-These step-by-step instructions that  help me work through each component of your project.
+These step-by-step instructions that  help me work through each component of the project.
 I was  sure to test and debug at each stage to ensure everything is working as expected.